 Tumuli and Castellieri in Middle Friuli between Europe and the Adriatic Sea

-In 1997 the research group in Prehistory and Protohistory of the University of Udine opens up a new season of activities in Friuli, with surveys on funerary tumuli and fortified settlements (castellieri) in the highlands, monuments which still represent some characteristic features of the Friulian anthropic landscape.
+In 1997, the University of Udine Prehistory and Protohistory research group opened up a new season of activities in Friuli, with surveys on funerary tumuli and fortified settlements (castellieri) in the highlands, monuments which still represent some characteristic features of the Friulian anthropic landscape.

-The multi-annual project of the University of Udine "Dai tumuli ai castellieri: 1500 anni di storia in Friuli (2000–500 a.C.)" – started in agreement with the Superintendency in 2003, with the purpose of promoting research, dissemination and the valorisation of the archaeological protohistorical heritage of Friuli – has found new life from 2005, due to the signing of a number of agreements for scientific collaboration among the University of Udine, the Superintendency and various municipalities of the Middle Friuli (Basiliano, Campoformido, Castions di Strada, Codroipo, Coseano, Dignano, Fagagna, Flaibano, Lestizza, Mereto di Tomba, Pozzuolo del Friuli, Rive d'Arcano, Sedegliano, Spilimbergo and Udine) associated in the project "Protostoria in Friuli".
+The University of Udine's multi-annual project"Dai tumuli ai castellieri: 1500 anni di storia in Friuli (2000–500 a.C.)" – started in agreement with the Superintendency in 2003, with the purpose of promoting research, dissemination and valorisation of the archaeological protohistoric heritage of Friuli.
+The project found new life in 2005, due to the signing of a number of agreements for scientific collaborations between the University of Udine, the Superintendency and various municipalities of Middle Friuli (Basiliano, Campoformido, Castions di Strada, Codroipo, Coseano, Dignano, Fagagna, Flaibano, Lestizza, Mereto di Tomba, Pozzuolo del Friuli, Rive d'Arcano, Sedegliano, Spilimbergo and Udine) associated in the project "Protostoria in Friuli".

-Lastly, another research direction of the project deals with the study of the complexes of protohistoric bronzes (hoards and sporadic findings), based also on the archeometric analysis carried on by the Department of Geosciences of the University of Padua, with the purpose of identifying short- and long-distance supplying, circulation and exchange dynamics during the Bronze Age.
+Lastly, another research direction of the project deals with the study of the complexes of protohistoric bronzes (hoards and sporadic findings), also based on the archaeometric analysis undertaken by the University of Padua's Department of Geosciences, with the purpose of identifying short- and long-distance supplying, circulation and exchange dynamics during the Bronze Age.

 LINES OF RESEARCH

-- Study of the supplying and circulation dynamics and the deposition of metals during the Bronze Age.
+- Study of supply and circulation dynamics and the deposition of metals during the Bronze Age.